sarah11918/jbrains/src/content/docs/blog/which-kinds-of-tests-should-i-write.md

 ---
 title: "Which Kinds of Tests Should I Write?"
 date: 2022-04-03
-# summary: >
+excerpt: >
-#     Programmers routinely ask me for advice on which kinds
-#     of tests they ought to write: unit vs. functional, fast vs. slow,
-#     big vs. small.
-They keep saying "integration test" when they
-#     mean "integrated test".
-We have made this confusing, so I'd
-#     like to take one step towards clarifying it.
+    Programmers routinely ask me for advice on which kinds of tests they ought to write: unit vs. functional, fast vs. slow, big vs. small.
+They keep saying "integration test" when they mean "integrated test".
+We have made this confusing, so I'd like to take one step towards clarifying it.
 tags:
     - Microtechniques
     - Evolutionary Design